Teens who complete an ODOT-approved course may obtain a license without taking a DMV drive test (under 18 only).

 ODOT-approved Teen Driver Course

-Due to school closures, classroom sessions will be held online via video conferencing, 3 days/week.
-Driving lessons are scheduled separately.
+Classroom sessions will be held online via video conferencing, 3 days/week.
+Driving lessons are scheduled separately, once/week.
 For driving lessons, please plan on following precautions that include wearing a face mask.

 * Rates and discounts are based on Completion of all required hours.
 Additional fees may be charged for absences/withdrawal.